VFPX/VFPXDeployment/docs/ThorUpdate.md

 After doing all of the tasks in the previous section, you're ready to create the files Thor needs to download and install or update your project.
 This is the normal deployment process you'll use each time there's a new release for your project:

 1. Make whatever changes to your project files are necessary.
 2. Update [ProjectSettings.txt:](#settings) with a new version number if necessary.
 For example, if you use the Version setting as the version number, increment it.
 If you use Version as the major version number and the Julian date as a minor version number, and this is just a minor release (e.g. going from 3.2.1234 to 3.2.1245), you don't need to change Version at all.
+Or, if you provide a pjx, you can automatic use the version number of the project.
 3. If you've specified the ChangeLog setting in ProjectSettings.txt, update the specified file to describe the changes.
 4. Start VFP 9 (not VFP Advanced) and CD into the project or make the pjx the active one.
 5. Invoke the VFPX Deployment tool from the Thor Tools, Application, VFPX Project Deployment menu item or using ```EXECSCRIPT(_screen.cThorDispatcher, 'Thor_Tool_DeployVFPXProject')```.